|Headquarters address||2-596-1 Kamiokamoto-machi, Takayama City, Gifu Prefecture, Japan|

 |The second oshienushi||Keishu Okada|

 |Sukyo Mahikari centers||Approximately 1,000 (Japan) and approximately 300 (Overseas)|

 Keishu Okada is the daughter of the founder, Kōtama Okada.
 She became his first disciple and served as his main assistant once the organization was established.
-On June 13, 1974, ten days before he passed away, the founder received a revelation referring to the succession of his missions and the spiritual leadership of the organization.
-Immediately following her succession to her father's missions, Keishu Okada commenced preparations for the construction of Suza—a shrine for the Creator.
-The special inauguration ceremony of Suza was held in November 1984, fulfilling a covenant between the Creator and the founder, Kōtama Okada.
-Furthermore, Keishu Okada oversaw the construction of Hikaru Shinden (a shrine dedicated to the founder), the Hikaru Museum, and the Sukyo Mahikari Youth Center.
+In June 1974, she succeeded to the spiritual leadership of the organization.
+To fulfill a covenant between Su God and the first oshienushi, she commenced preparations for the construction of Suza, the World Shrine, which was inaugurated in November 1984.
+In 1986, the first Yoko Civilization International Conference was held with scholars and professionals from the fields of religion, science, medicine, education, and more.
+Furthermore, she arduously promoted the work of bringing God’s Light and salvation to people around the world, undertaking tours of Light in South America, Europe, and Australia-Oceania.
+Moreover, she oversaw the construction of Hikaru Shinden (a shrine dedicated to the founder), the Hikaru Museum, and the Sukyo Mahikari Youth Center.
 The construction of these four holy sites established a spiritual foundation for realizing a better world.

 |February 1959||Kōtama Okada receives a revelation regarding the establishment of the organization.|